What is a resolved-position count?

 Check a wallet's resolved-position count

 Paste any Polymarket wallet address at the analyzer to get its resolved-position count, the realized entry edge in probability points, the 95 percent interval, and the four-state read.
-Free, no signup, public on-chain data only.
+Free, no signup, Polymarket public data only.
+No signature, no private key.

 Convexly publishes new methodology research roughly every 6-8 weeks plus the /learn series on a rolling cadence.
 Get the next paper in your inbox when it ships: